servivum/vagrant-lemp-box/README.md

 ## Extending

-In the file `vagrant/30_custom.sh` is space for your improvements.
+In `vagrant/30_custom.sh` is space for your improvements.